jujhars13/docker-demo/README.md

 Host a Rabbit MQ server, C# server and NodeJS clients

+1. Send a msg to a RabbitMQ queue
+2. Read the msg via Node on CLI or Web

 ## Containers
 To get the demo working, run the containers in the following order